 This hearty vegan cassoulet with roasted vegetables is a festive and affordable way to feed a crowd.

-I had the pleasure of eating the real thing in Paris last winter.
-It was an unusually windy, freezing, rainy night, and thanks to the benevolence of the gods, we got a table at Chez Denise without a reservation.
+I had the pleasure of eating the real thing in Paris, the February before Covid changed everything.
+It was an unusually gusty, rainy night, and thanks to the benevolence of the gods, we got a table at Chez Denise without a reservation.
 (Maybe the gods sensed a global pandemic was coming and were like, “Fine, here you go.
 You probably won’t be back for a while.”)

-Here’s my vegan, home cook-friendly version of cassoulet (pronounced kae-soo-lay) with roasted vegetables.
+Here’s my easy, home cook-friendly version of vegan cassoulet (pronounced kae-soo-lay, btw) with roasted vegetables.
 It’s a festive yet low-key way to feed any crowd.

 What’s In This Vegan Cassoulet

-- Fennel: If you don’t like fennel, just leave it out and compensate with extra mushrooms and carrots.
+- Fennel: If you don’t like fennel, leave it out and compensate with extra mushrooms and carrots, and perhaps add some celery.

 - Panko: Japanese-style panko breadcrumbs are crunchier and fluffier than American-style.
-They’re available in most supermarkets these days, but if you can’t find them, regular ones will do.
+They’re available in most supermarkets these days, but regular ones will do just fine, too.

 Pro tip: Unless your mushrooms are literally covered in soil, don’t wash them under the tap (mushrooms absorb water, which can make them rubbery); wipe them with a damp paper towel instead.
 Toss the veg with oil, salt, and pepper, and roast until lightly golden, about 25 minutes.

-Assemble and Bake: To finish the cassoulet, stir the roasted veg into the beans and transfer the mixture to a casserole dish.
-Sprinkle with the panko mixture and bake until golden, about 20 minutes.
+Stir the roasted vegetables into the beans and transfer the mixture to a casserole dish.
+Sprinkle with the panko mixture and bake until golden, about 25 minutes.

 Make-Ahead Tips